captionpoint/captionpoint-plays/NO-SUCH-THING-chunked.md

 ## FALLON:
 We did.
 I’m not really sure at this point how that came about actually.

+---

----t strikes me now that one minute Malloy and I were simply standing there with the dusk coming on, and the next minute the idea occurred to us both at the same time.
+It strikes me now that one minute Malloy and I were simply standing there with the dusk coming on, and the next minute the idea occurred to us both at the same time.
 I don’t remember speaking about it.

 ---

 Although we must’ve.
 In any case, we acted as a unit.
 We went all around the building, dropping lit matches.

+---

----t was all very somber and formalritualistic in a way—deeply, deeply seductive.
+It was all very somber and formalritualistic in a way—deeply, deeply seductive.
 And thrilling when the flames began to take hold.

 ---